JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 Fortunately in our implementation, a cycle does not cause an infinite loop.
 Instead, it causes stale data to be used (ie. a glitch).

-We can easily catch this, though it comes at a cost to performance.
-When a `Reactor` is observed, if that same `Reactor` is present in the `Reactor.running` stack, then we have a cycle.
+We can easily catch this, though it comes at a cost to performance[^prod-config]: whenever a `Reactor` is observed, if that same `Reactor` is present in the `Reactor.running` stack, then we have a cycle.

 Let's add the following lines to `observe()`: